GS-1) What is AutDB?

 The Human Gene module contains an active collection of genes implicated in autism.
 These include candidate genes identified in genetic association studies, genes linked to syndromic autism, and rare single gene mutations.
 The last group is the most rapidly expanding group of genes.
 You’ll find step-by-step instructions for searching and editing the Human Gene module below.

-The Animal Models module includes details on the behavioral and anatomical characteristics of Animal Modelss of autism.
+The Animal Model module includes details on the behavioral and anatomical characteristics of animal models of autism.
 It is organized using a dataset called PhenoBase.
-Youll find step-by-step instructions for searching the Animal Models below.
+Youll find step-by-step instructions for searching the Animal Model below.